ericmjl/llamabot/docs/developer_README.md

 ```

 Now before you commit your changes, running the pre-commit command below will automatically run code checks for you.
-If there are any issues that pre-commit finds, such as missing line breaks, indentations or others,
+If there are any issues that pre-commit finds, such as missing line breaks, lint errors or others,
 then please make the appropriate changes, rerun pre-commit to ensure that the checks pass and then commit the files.

 ```bash